 Our own testing versus conventional oil confirms the AAA’s findings.
 For example…

-- AMSOIL Signature Series 5W-30 showed 53% less oil consumption than conventional motor oil, requiring less-frequent top-offs vs a national conventional brand 5W-30 in the ASTM D5800 NOACK volatility test
+- AMSOIL Signature Series 5W-30 showed 38% less oil consumption than the tested conventional oil, requiring less-frequent top-offs, in the ASTM D5800 NOACK volatility test.

 Benefits of synthetic oil

 We’ve established (and so has the AAA) that synthetic oil outperforms conventional oil.
 So, what benefits might drivers expect after switching to synthetic oil?

 Improved engine protection